entur/design-system/README.md

 You'll find all the code in the `packages/` folder.
 The documentation site is found in the `packages/docs/` folder.

+## Requirements

+- Node.JS 14.17.0
+- yarn 1.18.0

+You may use [Volta](https://docs.volta.sh/guide/) to manage your js command-line tools.
+Versions are pinned in `package.json` for seamless, per-project version [switching](https://docs.volta.sh/guide/understanding#managing-your-project).

 ## Developing

 To develop, please clone the project, and run `yarn` to install all dependencies.